Dash0 Raises $35 Million Series A to Build the First AI-Native Observability Platform

 global:

-# Enable support for native histograms
+# Preferred scrape protocols that support native histograms

 scrape_protocols: